-This month both of my girls graduated from their first year in the program, and it was hands down one of the best things we have ever done as parents.
-I can’t imagine doing swimming lessons any other way now, and to know that ISR is out there makes me so happy.
+This month both of my girls graduated from their first year in the ISR swim program, and it was hands down one of the best things we have ever done as parents.
+I can’t imagine doing swimming lessons any other way now, and to know that ISR swim lessons are out there makes me so happy.

 Typically students pay by the week because every kid progresses at different speeds.
 For example, Hadley needed a week less than Sadie.
 I love this because if your child does really well and masters everything in just four weeks (or less), they’re outta there!
 If the child is a bit more timid in the water and/or more “stubborn” to apply what he or she is learning (*ahem* Sadie Rose!), then the instructor will continue to work with that child until the skills are mastered.